estrategias-adaptativas/transitional-typology/article.md

 mines [@derntl:2013metodo].
-Street sections are, however, somewhat less consistent, ranging from 40 p. at Vila Real de Santo António to 60 p. at São Luiz do Paraitinga---a generous breadth first attempted in the post-earthquake rebuilding of Lisbon---and up to 100 p. elsewhere in colonial Brazil [@derntl:2013metodo].
+Street sections are, however, somewhat less consistent, ranging from 40 p. at Vila Real de Santo António to 60 p. at São Luiz do Paraitinga---a generous breadth first attempted in the post earthquake rebuilding of Lisbon---and up to 100 p. elsewhere in colonial Brazil [@derntl:2013metodo].

 These eighteenth century efforts at rationalising the territory by means